tc39/proposal-error-capturestacktrace/README.md

 In August 2023, [JSC also shipped this method](https://github.com/WebKit/WebKit/commit/997e074bb35ed07b69c9b821141c91dd548e0d02)

-Has now turned into a web-compatability problem, and as a result it is time it is standardized.
+This method [has now turned into a web-compatability problem](https://bugzilla.mozilla.org/show_bug.cgi?id=1886820), and as a result we should now standardize it.

 ## `Error.captureStackTrace`